TheBlackOutsider/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley: a script that displays a confused smiley
-2-hellofile: a script that displays the content of the /etc/passwd file 3-twofiles : display the content of /etc/passwd and /etc/hosts
+2-hellofile: a script that displays the content of the /etc/passwd file 3-twofiles : display the content of /etc/passwd and /etc/hosts 4-lastlines : display the 10 last lines of etc/passwd